Blog > Productivity > Software Rollout Plan: Introducing A New Tool To Your Org

 Step 2: Communicate the change early and listen to feedback and concerns

 As we already mentioned, any kind of organizational change is a challenge.
-It jolts your employees out of comfort and routine, so how you introduce this change is crucial.
+It jolts your employees out of comfort and routine, so how you implement a software rollout strategy is crucial.

 HBR’s appropriately titled Don’t Just Tell Employees Organizational Changes Are Coming guide emphasizes the importance of explaining the change and why it’s important.
 Here are four ways you can make that happen:

 🎩 Inspire people by presenting a compelling vision for the future.
 This is the foundation.
-Articulate the ‘big picture’ including why this new tool is important and how it will impact the company in the long run.
+Articulate the ‘big picture,’ including why this new tool is essential and how it will impact the company in the long run.

 💬 Keep employees informed by providing regular communications.
 Clarity and consistency should be front and center.
 In your communications, always keep the “what’s in it for me?” approach in mind — personal involvement and a reason to take ownership are powerful in software adoption.